kununu/projections/README.md

 Just make you test class extend it and override the `METHODS` constant and implement the `getProvider` method.

-The `getProvider` is were you should create the "decorated" cached provider you want to test.
+The `getProvider` is where you should create the "decorated" cached provider you want to test.
 E.g:

 ```php
 protected function getProvider($originalProvider): AbstractCachedProvider